sportstalk247/sdk-javascript/README.md

                 property: "Optional-property-string",
                 moderation: "pre", // can also be 'post
                 maxreports: 3, // can be as low as 0.
-                conversationisopen: true, //set to false if you don't want comments until a future point.
+                open: true, //set to false if you don't want comments until a future point.
             });
         } catch(e) {
             // Network error, permissions error, etc.  The error message will tell you what is wrong.